Alfredo García Green

-Alfredo García Green (born December 29, 1953) is a Mexican politician affiliated with the conservative National Action Party (PAN).
-He was the first municipal president (mayor) of Loreto, Baja California Sur, following the municipality's 1992 creation, and the state's party president.
+Alfredo García Green (born 29 December 1953) is a Mexican politician affiliated with the National Action Party (PAN).
+He was the first municipal president of Loreto, Baja California Sur, following the municipality's 1992 creation, and the state's party president.
 García Green is the son of Consuelo Green Garayzar and stepson of Francisco Larrinaga.
 He has worked with the environmental NGO "Grupo Ecologista Antares", which is involved in conservation efforts in the Loreto region.

 Career

-Owner of an auto parts store.

-1993–1996.
-Municipal President of Loreto, BCS.

-1999–2002.
-President of the Partido Acción Nacional State committee in Baja California Sur.

-2002–2007.
-Chief in Baja California Sur of the Office of Housing Institute for the Workers (INFONAVIT).